projmate/coffee-backbone-sourcemap/README.md

-More documentation is forthcoming for Projmate, which is a GUI project editor based on my likes/dislikes about Jake, Grunt and deploying production sites.
+More documentation is forthcoming for Projmate, which is a GUI project editor based on likes/dislikes about Jake, Grunt and deploying production sites.
-The project is early but the CLI is already useful.
+The project is several weekends of effort and the CLI is already useful.

 * Builds are based on environments (development, test, production)
 * Simple filters and pipelines for asset processing